Elechomes CHS2001 blender

 How long will it last?

 The company material states that this blender should last about 20 years.
 Blenders are typically heavy duty, so this shouldn’t be too far off.
 In the future, you’ll be able to replace the jar if something happens to it, which will help extend the life of the Elechomes blender.

 If you’re in the market for a powerful blender, this commercial model won’t disappoint.
 Plus, with all the things the Elecohomes CHS-2001 Blender can do, you can eliminate some of the other small appliances that might be vying for kitchen counter real estate in your home.
 At $170, it’s competitively priced, especially when you consider the cost of comparable juicing and blending machines like the popular Vitamix line of products.

-- These are the best cheap Vitamix blender deals for November 2020
+- Best cheap Vitamix blender deals for April 2021